Ruturajjadhavofficial/Parallex-website/README.md

 Features:-
 - Pure HTML and CSS: No JavaScript or external libraries required.
-- Responsive Design: Looks great on both desktop and mobile devices.
 - Cross-Browser Compatibility: Ensures consistent look and behavior across major browsers.

 Technologies Used